-The regular Kona is part of the burgeoning compact SUV class, which means it adopts something of the style of a chunky off-roader while offering the easy-driving practicality of a small family hatchback.
-In truth, against a roster of rivals that includes the Citroen C3 Aircross, SEAT Arona, Nissan Juke and Renault Captur, a petrol or diesel Kona isn’t a very inspiring choice.
+The regular Hyundai Kona is part of the burgeoning compact SUV class, which means it adopts something of the style of a chunky off-roader while offering the easy-driving practicality of a small family hatchback.
+In truth, against a roster of rivals that includes the Citroen C3 Aircross, SEAT Arona, Nissan Juke and Renault Captur, a petrol Kona isn’t a very inspiring choice.

 The Premium SE adds luxuries like a head-up display to project vehicle and route info on the windscreen in front of the driver, as well as LED headlamps and leather seat facings.

-On the road, the Kona Electric feels similar to its internal-combustion siblings, which means it’s not much fun to drive, but never less than competent.
+On the road, the Kona Electric feels similar to its internal-combustion-engined siblings, which means it’s not much fun to drive, but never less than competent.
 The electric version is more relaxing as it’s so quiet, and you don’t have the hassle of changing gear, but the considerable extra weight makes itself felt on twisty roads and when you’re accelerating.

-From a practicality perspective, the Kona isn’t as spacious or well thought-out as some of its rivals (notably the Kia e-Niro) and the boot may feel pretty small to some users – or indeed anyone who looks in the back of a SEAT Arona.
+From a practicality perspective, the Kona isn’t as spacious or well thought-out as some of its rivals (notably the e-Niro) and the boot may feel pretty small to some users – or indeed anyone who looks in the back of a SEAT Arona.
 But the Kona is just about big enough to manage a family of four, and it has a good safety package too.